Syphilis Clinical Presentation

 Primary syphilis

 The chancre of primary syphilis usually begins as a single, painless papule that rapidly becomes eroded and indurated, with a surrounding red areola.
 The edge and base of the ulcer have a cartilaginous (buttonlike) consistency on palpation.
-Although classic chancres are not painful, they can become so if suprainfected with bacteria.
+Although classic chancres are not painful, they can become so if suprainfected with bacteria or if located in the anal canal.
 Atypical primary lesions are common and may manifest as a papular lesion without subsequent ulceration or induration.

 The primary lesion usually is associated with regional lymphadenopathy that may be unilateral or bilateral.
 Inguinal adenitis is usually discrete, firm, mobile, and painless, without overlying skin changes.